PuddletownDesign/Manual/Terminal/README.md

 3. Type `reload` to reload the `.zshrc` file
 4.  `update` updates Atom/Node/ZSH/Brew in one command

-## Installing mac terminal package manager
+##  Brew

-A terminal package manager is like the app store or google play store for terminal.
+Brew is a terminal package manager is like the app store or google play store for terminal.
 It downloads and installs programs for you to use.
 Brew is the best mac terminal package manager.
 It can be installed by running:

 ```
 $ /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"